The Example

 The interesting parts of the above configuration are:

-is needed in more than one applications, this module will be downloaded once and shared between them.
+exposes: the modules that are exposed by the remote applicationshared: The dependencies that are shared between the independent applications.
+Ifreactis needed in more than one applications, this module will be downloaded once and shared between them.

 export default defineConfig({